School lessons under difficult conditions

 - Implementation of information campaigns for education opportunities of children and adolescents

-- Distribution of school material and uniforms
+- Distribution of school material

 - Equip schools with furniture (cupboards, tables, blackboards etc.)